 Every year the Arenui runs a number of special cruises, focused on specific creatures or skills.
 If you're keen on Underwater Photography, Marine Megafauna, Marine Biology, Pygmy Seahorses or Nudibranchs, then we have a trip that's perfect for you!

-- - The Queen of Mantas (of the Marine Megafauna Foundation) Dr Andrea Marshall is onboard May 2014, July 2016 and February 2017
+- - The Queen of Mantas (of the Marine Megafauna Foundation) Dr Andrea Marshall is onboard twice in July 2016 and twice in February 2017

-- - Join Marine Biologist and TV celebrity Monty Halls in July 2015 or November 2016
+- - Join Marine Biologist and TV celebrity Monty Halls to explore Komodo in July 2015 or Raja Ampat in November 2016

-- - If it's Pygmy Seahorses you love, join Dr Richard Smith in February 2016
+- - If it's Pygmy Seahorses you love, join Dr Richard Smith for a Raja Ampat trip in February 2016

-- - Or for a special cruise on Nudibranchs, look out for the May 2016 trip
+- - Or for a special cruise on Nudibranchs, look out for the special trip with Vanessa Knutson in May 2016 trip

 We're also planning other special cruises in 2017 and we're hoping to add more to the 2016 schedule, so keep checking the website for details.